If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Clean your toaster regularly to prevent fire hazards and improve toast taste.
+• Clean your toaster weekly to prevent burnt smells and reduce fire risks.

-• Unplug the toaster before cleaning and never submerge it in water.
+• Always unplug the unit before cleaning and never submerge it in water.

-• Use a brush and distilled white vinegar to clean the inside, and warm soapy water for the outside.
+• Use a pastry brush and vinegar for the interior coils; use soapy water for the exterior.

 How Often to Clean a Toaster

-We only need to tell you one thing to convince you to clean your toaster regularly: if you don’t, it’s a fire hazard.
+We only need to tell you one thing to convince you to scrub up: crumbs are a fire hazard.

 Can You Wash a Toaster With Water?